dgraeber/seed-farmer/docs_v2/docs/guides/local-deployments.md

 ## What are Local Deployments?

-Local deployments execute your module's deployspec using Docker containers on your local machine instead of AWS CodeBuild.
+Local deployments execute your module code via the deployspec using Docker containers on your local machine instead of AWS CodeBuild.
 This approach:

 - **Speeds up development**: No need to wait for CodeBuild project startup
 - **Reduces costs**: No CodeBuild charges during development